andreigi/oliodigest/_posts/2021-06-09-This-is-how-I-should-think-post-May-dump.md

 I said, "Naah, tomorrow will be okay."
 Tomorrow came and the price crashed.
 It crashed but not so bad and I was busy away from the keyboard.
 I cannot trade because of other concerns.
 I said, "next daily cycle."

-And then Bitcoin price decline by half.
+And then Bitcoin price declined by half.
 I missed a chance to sell all my bitcoins again.
 I planned to sell all my bitcoins whenever there is a correction.
 But
 I lack the guts to trade large sums of my coins.

 For the most part of the last two years, I wasn't trading my entire stack.
 In fact they are all in cold wallets.
 I was a hodler.
 Anyway, I am pissed at myself.